electrikbox/Cronos/Desktop_app/README.md

 ## 📋 Description

-Cronos_connect application designed to work with Cronos website.
+Cronos_Connect application designed to work with Cronos website.

 ## 🛠 How it work
 <p align="center">